polytrade-finance/dual-layer-token/README.md

 ## About DLT 🚀

-DLT, or DualLayerToken, is a unique token standard that combines the best features of existing standards while adding a novel layered structure, making it ideal for managing diverse asset types and their attributes.
+DLT, or Dual Layer Token, is a unique token standard that combines the best features of existing standards while adding a novel layered structure, making it ideal for managing diverse asset types and their attributes.

 The DLT structure comprises: